 These are the most important clauses in the lease contract.
 Other clauses, such as pre-emtions, future investments in the property, contract notice period, etc. will be decided together with the tenant.

-I will tell you a funny story, you will figure out why you should show and demonstrate the appliances to your future tenant.
+I will tell you a funny story to show you why you should show and demonstrate the appliances to your future tenant.
 I had a tenant a couple of years ago, mid-twenties, young, he seemed quite friendly and everything.
 At the time, I wasn’t doing the show and demonstrate appliances routine but, now, I’ve learned my lesson.
-He settled in, I didn’t rain check him because I thought he was ok.

 This is why you should demonstrate your appliances!